pedro-soares-nogueira/frontend-challenge/README.md

   <h3 align="center">Kanastra's Boilerplate Frontend Challenge</h3>

   <p align="center">
-     Boilerplate for frontend Kanastra's challenge
+     This application is a boilerplate to make the frontend challenge more quickly.
     <br />
   </p>
 </p>